FallenAngel666/caprover-one-click-apps/README.md

 - Run `npm run build`
 - Now you can host the static content placed in `./dist` directory anywhere you want, the official repo uses github pages to publish the content.
 Make sure to update [CNAME](https://github.com/caprover/one-click-apps/blob/master/public/CNAME) to your own URL if you decide to do so.

+Alternatively you may
+- Run `npm run build-for-caprover`

+and this will create a `caprover_app.tar` file which you may upload to your new created app in CapRover.
+This will spin up a simple ngnx server, show the [index.html](static/index.html) page and include the CapRover apps list.

 ### Third party One Click Apps

 In order to add a third party repository: